byronwong/starter-kit/README.md

 - `npm-run-all --parallel task1 task2` - runs tasks in parallel
 - `-s ` - run in silent mode

+## Things to do
+- remove nodemon and webpack hot loader and opn modules now refresh page

 ## What's in this project

 ### Mode